cirosantilli/git-tutorial/index.md

 Not the asterisk indicating which is the current branch.

-For more info:
+More info:

     git branch -v

-Also shows start of hash and commit message.
+Also shows start of SHA and last commit message:

+    api-attach   7dc296b Update note attachment from API. api-username 35da7b8 API get user by username. demo         9c1aebe Marked markdown preview as you type.

 One very important way is to do is graphically: